Fine and Dandy (horse): 1960 City Tattersalls Club Flying, 6f

-After nearly a year's absence, he made it 8 wins in a row when he won the Tattersalls Club Flying at Randwick carrying 11 lbs more than 5YO Great Blaze who ran second.
+After nearly a year's absence, he made it 8 wins in a row when he won the City Tattersalls Club Flying at Randwick carrying 11 lbs more than 5YO Great Blaze who ran second.
 He was then sent to Brisbane for the rich Stradbroke Hcp.

 1960 Queensland Turf Club Lightning Stakes, 5F

-In this sprint, he struggled on the heavy track.
-He was second to 4YO mudlark Wallgar who carried 2 stone less.
+In this sprint he struggled on the heavy track.
+He was second to 4YO emerging talent, Wallgar, who carried 2 stone less.

-1960 Stradbroke Hcp, 7f (Group 1)
+1960 Stradbroke Handicap, 7f (Group 1)

-Here he was handicapped at 1 stone 8 lbs more than Wallgar.
-From gate 13 he raced on the outside of Second Earl and the two set a fast pace.
+In the Stradbroke as a 3YO he was handicapped at 1 stone 8 lbs more than 4YO Wallgar.
+The strong field included Second Earl, Prince Lea and In Love who all won Group 1 races.
+From gate 13 he raced outside Second Earl and the two set a fast pace.
 He drew clear and looked the winner but was again second, caught late by Wallgar.
+Second Earl, Prince Lea and In Love were unplaced.
 Turf expert Roy Abbott commented on the huge disparity in weights.

 His form then deteriorated.
 He was third in the Healy Stakes to horses he had beaten clearly in the Stradbroke.
 Plant wanted to scratch him from the Doomben 10,000 but he did run and was unplaced.

 At four years

 1960 Chester Handicap, 6f

-After a spell, he met Merry Polly.
-She had recently won The Shorts (Group 2).
+After a spell, he won the Chester Handicap beating high class mare Merry Polly.
+This sprint was part of the AJC Spring Carnival for many years.
+The champion Beauford, who won 2 of his 4 races against Gloaming, won the Chester Hcp in 1920 but it has now been discontinued.
+Merry Polly had recently won The Shorts and was beaten only a ½ length in the Newmarket Hcp.
 He defeated her by 1¼ lengths but carried 1 stone more and Plant and the owners were not happy with the heavy weights he had been getting.

 He then had an unsuccessful trip to Melbourne.
 In the George Adams mile, on a heavy track, he carried 11 lbs more than champion miler Aquanita, who won by a head from Sky High.
 Plant had to spell him.